Algeria–France relations: World War II

 On 3 July 1940, the British Royal Navy attacked the French Navy's fleet at Mers El Kébir, killing more than 1,200 men.

-During World War II, North Africa was the battle ground for much of the European-based war.
+During World War II, North Africa was the battleground for much of the European-based war.
 With the invasion of France by Germany in 1940, the Allied forces were quick to take control of the colonies once controlled by the French.

 The Anglo-American occupation of North Africa began the start of modern-day Algeria.
 During this time, the occupational forces (both the Allied and the Axis powers) began delivering messages and promises of a "new world for formerly subject[ed] peoples".
 Promises of emancipation excited the Algerian people, as they would finally be able to form a sovereign nation.
 In December 1942, Ferhat Abbas drafted an Algerian Manifesto, and presented it to both the Allied and French authorities.
 This manifesto wanted recognition of an Algeria that was sovereign, and free of colonization.
 As a response, in 1943, French citizenship was given as an option to many North Africans.
 This, however was not enough to satisfy Algerians and an uprising soon followed.

-On 8 May 1945, during celebrations to mark the end of the World war, an unorganized rising occurred in Setif, and 84 European settlers were killed.
+On 8 May 1945, during celebrations to mark the end of World War II, an unorganized rising occurred in Setif, and 84 European settlers were killed.
 The French responded with brute force by regular military and territorial militia, suppressing the Algerian population, killing thousands of Algerians in retaliation.
 Opposition continued against the French, and the brute force used by the French continued.
-In total, estimates of the deaths range from 1,000 to 45,000 deaths, with many more wounded.
+In total, casualty estimates range from 1,000 to 45,000 deaths, with many more wounded.
 Following the events of the past such as the Setif Massacre, French rule was introduced again.